 met 1977 and went together to meet Ezra Pound's

-translations were trash, but came very close to being published," he
+translations were trash, but came very close to being published,

-recalled.
-Olga claimed that her husband wasn't an anti-Semite: "How
+Olga claimed that her husband wasn't an anti-Semite: he had a lots of

 Watermark has inspired

 by the Finnish writer and photographer Rax Rinnekangas.